jordanbleu/story-mangler/ManglerDb/readme.md

   * database is 'manglerDb'

 #### Notes:
-* Since rider doesn't attach a debugger to the mysql it will keep running if you click the stop button
+* Since rider doesn't attach a debugger to mongo it will keep running if you click the stop button
-  * Use the docker console to stop it
+  * Use the docker console to stop it with `docker compose down`
 * Data outside the mangler database will persist even after terminating.
 To dump everything, use the command `docker-compose down -v`
   * Note that this will require you to reconnect to the db after rebuilding.
   * Also note that this will delete all the containers (which is fine, they'll just be rebuilt)

 ## Development

-### schema.sql

-This file defines the database structure.
-It gets automatically run by docker on startup.
-It should represent the latest schema.

-### data.sql
+### mongo-init.js

-This file will be run on docker after `schema.sql`.
-It generates test data.
+*